Lunar Panoramic Photography - Apollo 11: EVA Panoramas

 Although Apollo 11's Lunar Extravehicular Activity (EVA) would be the shortest of the whole Apollo program, it would yield the highest percentage of panoramic images of all the landings.
-Mission planning placed special emphasis on capturing panoramas and the final version of the Apollo 11 Lunar Surface Operations Plan had itemised the capture of at least 3 panoramas on the timeline and Armstrong managed to complete a couple more as well.
+Mission planning placed special emphasis on capturing panoramas and the final version of the Apollo 11 Lunar Surface Operations Plan had itemised the capture of at least 4 panoramas on the timeline and Armstrong managed to complete a couple more as well.
 Along the way, several "sequences of opportunity" presented themselves that could also be used to create panoramas.
-All told, when these 'mini-pans' are also considered, as many as 50% of the shots taken on the surface were intended for inclusion in panoramas.
+All told, when these 'mini-pans' are also considered, as many as 50% of the shots taken on the surface were intended for inclusion in multi-shot panoramas.

 The First Surface Photographs - Panorama 1

 Although the collection of a 'Contingency Sample' was the highest priority objective for the mission, television and photographic coverage were listed as needing to be "performed in conjunction with several of the other objectives" and so were not assigned formal priorities.
 From numerous sources, including the ALSJ, "Go, Flight!", and Armstrong's biography "First Man", it is clear that there was a difference between the expectations of Mission Control and Armstrong as to what his first action should be on the surface.
 The timeline in the Lunar Surface Operations Plan (page 31) makes it clear that the contingency sample would be collected and stowed immediately prior to the transfer of the camera from the LM to the surface, and yet, the first item on Armstrong's on-cuff checklist is "Transfer Cam" - and the same checklist includes no reference to the collection of a contingency sample.
 Regardless, Armstrong called for the transfer of the camera just two and a half minutes after his "One small step" speech.
 During the next four minutes, Aldrin transfers the camera to Armstrong who mounts it on the bracket on the front of his chest unit.
 The transcript of the Flight Director's communication loop (as shown within the ALSJ) shows that Mission Control were expecting Armstrong to start the collection of the sample during this time and were prompting the CapCom (Bruce McCandless III) to remind him of this.